Skip to content

 LeftRight

-Eurostat, the European Union's statistical office, published a 2025 figure of 951.6 million EU short-stay guest-nights in April 2026, a headline 11.4% increase on 2024.
-The figure is not like-for-like.
-TripAdvisor exited Eurostat's short-stay data panel in November 2024, and Eurostat has not restated the 2024 baseline.
-The 2025 figure therefore covers three platforms where the 2024 figure covered four, and the underlying three-platform growth rate is higher than the headline that every mainstream news outlet relayed in the first week of April.
+Eurostat reported 951.6 million EU short-stay guest-nights for 2025, a headline 11.4% increase on 2024, but the figure is not like-for-like because TripAdvisor exited the data panel in November 2024 and Eurostat has not restated the 2024 baseline, meaning the underlying three-platform growth rate is higher than the headline figure.

 A new EU member opens a high-threshold nomad scheme on the same timeline as its far-right opposition escalates anti-EU street politics, leaving a scheme that is legally launched and politically contested from day one.